DOI-USGS/gw-general-models/README.md

 The rest of the files and folders found at "gw-general-models” are associated with Genmod0.1.

+ Alternatively, two additional zip files are available for download on the ScienceBase catalog of the U.S. Geological Survey (USGS) at “https://doi.org/10.5066/F72V2FDC”.
+These separate zip files are made available as a convenience so the user does not have to 1. create the conda environment and 2. download the separate components and JN of Genmod1.0 from the GitHub repository, create the necessary folder structure, or download any input datasets from their respective sources in order to run the JN of Genmod1.0 for the example model “Assabet”.

 # Genmod0.1 (General Groundwater-Model Construction System Version 0.1)